-As part of this work, the COAG Energy Council tasked the AEMC to undertake a review of the east coast gas market.
-The East Coast Wholesale Gas Market and Pipeline Frameworks Review4 looked at the design, functions and roles of facilitated gas markets and gas transportation arrangements on the east coast of Australia.
-The Stage 1 Final Report noted that there are "some gaps and asymmetries that may be affecting the efficiency with which gas and other resources are allocated in the market and
+The COAG Energy Council tasked the AEMC to undertake a review of the east coast gas market.
+The East Coast Wholesale Gas Market and Pipeline Frameworks Review looked at the design, functions and roles of facilitated gas markets and gas transportation arrangements on the east coast of Australia.
+The Stage 1 Final Report noted that there are "some gaps and asymmetries that may be affecting the efficiency with which gas and other resources are allocated in the market and across the

-2 COAG Energy Council, COAG Energy Council Vision, December 2014, p.
-4 across the economy."5 The report notes the growing call from stakeholders and policy makers for greater transparency and information to help adapt to structural change in the gas industry.
-As a result, as part of the review the Commission specifically examined information provisions and the Natural Gas Bulletin Board (Bulletin Board) in stage 2 of the review.
+&lt;sup>3 COAG Energy Council, COAG Energy Council Vision, December 2014, p.
+4 economy."
+The report noted the growing call from stakeholders and policy makers for greater transparency and information to help adapt to structural change in the gas industry.
+As a result, as part of the review the Commission specifically examined information provisions and the Bulletin Board in stage 2 of the Review.